 - Unless the seller is going away immediately (a rare case), there should be details on future compensation for the seller.

 - The status of the accounts receivable, payables, cash in hand, and any working capital requirement should be very clear.

 - There can be deals that include continued ownership for the seller.
 The structure to make that happen can be complex and it should be clear what the new ownership is.
-A new ownership table ("cap table") as an exhibit shall be included in the LOI.
+A new ownership table ("cap table") as an exhibit shall be included in the Letter of Intent.

-Each LOI is different, and is based on the concerns of both parties.
+Each Letter of Intent is different, and is based on the concerns of both parties.
 Let’s say we have a seller who worries that a buyer will mess with the compensation structure of the company’s top software engineer during the seller’s earn-out period.
 We might go to the buyer and ask that a clause be added that states the buyer will provide an employment agreement to this employee that sets the compensation.
-You can do this after an LOI and before close, but it is usually easier to get in the LOI.
+You can do this after an Letter of Intent and before close, but it is usually easier to get it into the Letter of Intent.

-While due diligence is going on, attorneys will take business sale agreements, and similar closing documents and modify them to include terms in the LOI.
-A two to four-page LOI can’t possibly include all details of an acquisition, so there are points and issues to resolve.
+While due diligence is going on, attorneys will take business sale agreements, and similar closing documents and modify them to include terms in the Letter of Intent.
+A two to four-page Letter of Intent can’t possibly include all details of an acquisition, so there are points and issues to resolve.
 Usually, these are resolved quickly.
 Some items are a little more challenging to figure out, but, at that point, buyer and seller are committed to a deal and able to compromise on a solution.
 Once due diligence is complete, and the purchase agreement and other documents are done, there is really only one thing left: closing the sale.